 Plymouth Rock Assurance always advocates for being prepared in the event of severe weather.
 As with any storm, listen to your local news station for updates on conditions in your area.
-Stay indoors when heavy winds are gusting, away from doors and windows.
+Remain indoors, away from doors and windows, when heavy winds are gusting.

 Click here for more information about insurance in your state.